Blackhawks GM resigns, team fined after sexual assault probe

 “I learned this year that the inappropriate behavior involved a serious allegation of sexual assault.
 I relied on the direction of my superior that he would take appropriate action.
 Looking back, now knowing he did not handle the matter promptly, I regret assuming he would do so.”

-Former federal prosecutor Reid Schar, who led the investigation, said Tuesday that Bowman, former team president John McDonough, hockey operations executive Al MacIsaac, former executive vice president Jay Blunk and then-assistant general manager Cheveldayoff met with then-coach Quenneville and mental skills coach Jim Gary to discuss the allegations in May 2010.
+Schar said Bowman, MacIsaac, former team president John McDonough, former executive vice president Jay Blunk and then-assistant general manager Cheveldayoff met with then-coach Quenneville and mental skills coach Jim Gary to discuss the allegations.
+The meeting occurred right after Chicago advanced to the Stanley Cup Final on May 23, 2010.

 Schar said accounts of the meeting “vary significantly.”